Information for young people on looking after your wellbeing during coronavirus and coping with changes to your life.

-You might be feeling overwhelmed, sad, or confused about the outbreak of coronavirus and feel worried about yourself, or your family and friends.
+You might be feeling overwhelmed, sad, or confused about coronavirus and feel worried about yourself, or your family and friends.

 We're here to give you advice and support to help you through this time.

 Some common terms explained

 What can I do if I'm worried about my health?

 How can I cope with spending more time at home?